configcat/docs/website/docs/targeting/targeting-rules/targeting-rule-overview.md

 ### IF part

-The IF part contains the conditions.
-The conditions are evaluated in order, from top to bottom.
-The first condition that matches the user will be used to determine the setting value.
+The IF part contains the conditions, which are logical expressions that evaluate to true or false.

-The conditions are evaluated in an **AND** relationship, meaning that all of them must evaluate to true for the targeting rule to match.
+The conditions are in an **AND** relationship, meaning that all of them must evaluate to true for the targeting rule to match.

 The conditions can be added to the targeting rule in the dashboard.
 There three types of conditions:
 - [User conditions - User attribute based targeting]